-For example, you might be looking to book visitors to your trade show which is happening in a few months.
-Some effective PPC ad copy would likely focus on signing up for advance tickets, which will come after all those great points you’ve highlighted.
+For example, you might be looking to book visitors to visit your conference.
+Some effective copy would likely focus on signing up for advance tickets, which will come after all those great points you’ve highlighted.

-So, having told people that there will be thousands of exhibitors, industry speakers and the best opportunity to network with peers this year, pop in your nice and clear:
+So, having told people that there will be thousands of exhibitors, industry speakers and the best opportunity to network with peers this year, pop in your nice and clear call to action:

 Get your early access tickets now

 Or, if you’re selling a service which has a trial feature you can splash that word that we all love to see: FREE.

 Text ads do have a small amount of real estate to get your message across, so you’ll need to be to the point with your product benefits.